 - Position feet under bar with very wide stance.
 Squat down

-and grasp bar between legs with shoulder width or slightly narrower
+and grasp bar between legs with shoulder width mixed grip.
+Face

-mixed grip.
-Face forward while positioning shoulders upward with
+forward while positioning shoulders upward with arms straight,

-- Pull bar up by driving feet outward and pulling back until
+- Pull bar up by driving feet outward while pulling chest up.

-shoulders back and chest up at top of lift.
-Return weight to
+is upright, drive shoulders back and chest up.
+Return weight

-floor by bending hips back and knees pointed outward, while keeping
+to floor by bending hips back and knees pointed outward, while

-- Throughout lift, keep hips low, shoulders high, arms and
+lift, keep hips low, shoulders high, arms and back straight,

-wide stance, push feet out to sides and not down to prevent knees
+feet out to sides and not down to prevent knees from buckling

-from buckling inward.
-Pushing knees out will allow hips to travel
+inward.
+Pushing knees out will allow hips to travel toward bar

 - During rep training for powerlifting, do not merely tap weight